Märta Måås at the Royal Palace

-A major exhibition is on show at the Royal Palace of Stockholm, giving visitors the opportunity to wander through the woven world of Märta Måås-Fjetterström.
+The "Look at the rugs – find me" exhibition will be extended until 4 October.
+The major exhibition at the Royal Palace gives visitors the opportunity to wander through the woven world of Märta Måås-Fjetterström.

 "Look at the rugs – find me"